nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 * `--force_single_end` - forces the analysis to use single end processing; for paired end datasets, this means only R1 is used; for single end datasets, this should have no effect

-* `--stageLocal TRUE|FALSE` - TRUE = download the raw reads files for the GLDS dataset indicated, FALSE = disable raw reads download and processing (Default: TRUE)
+* `--stageLocal TRUE|FALSE` - TRUE = download the raw reads files for the OSD dataset indicated, FALSE = disable raw reads download and processing (Default: TRUE)

 * `--referenceStorePath` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)

 * `--derivedStorePath` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory)

-* `--runsheetPath` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the GeneLab Repository for the GLDS dataset being processed)
+* `--runsheetPath` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the GeneLab Repository for the OSD dataset being processed)
+  > This is required when prcessing a non-OSD dataset as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet)

 <br>